 Located on the Grand Canal, this restaurant offers incredible views as well as delicious meal options.
-You’ll look out over Giudecca island while impeccably dressed waiters bring out tasting menus to elegant diners.
+You’ll look out over Giudecca island while impeccably dressed waiters bring out tasting menus to elegant dinners.
 This place can certainly bust your budget, but if you want at least one luxury meal in Venice, this would be the place.
-Ristorante Riviera has class, so cell phone use and picture-taking is strictly frowned upon.
-The head chef happily boasts that his menu is barren of vegetarian items, because he’s proud to focus on the meat and seafood dishes Venice is known for.
-Guests can opt for the two or three course tasting menu, but keep in mind that the portions are quite small and it doesn’t include wine.
+Ristorante Riviera has class, so cell phone use and picture-taking are strictly frowned upon.
+The head chef happily boasts that his menu is barren of vegetarian items because he’s proud to focus on the meat and seafood dishes Venice is known for.
+Guests can opt for the two or three-course tasting menu, but keep in mind that the portions are quite small and it doesn’t include wine.
 If you have the budget, this is the place to let it loose.

 Osteria da Fiore